wangechi-wq/Housepriceprediction/README.md

 The following steps will be followed for a successfull completion of a project:

-Define the question, the metric for success, the context, experimental design taken.
+1. Define the question, the metric for success, the context, experimental design taken.

-Read and explore the given dataset.
+2. Read and explore the given dataset.

-Define the appropriateness of the available data to answer the given question.
+3. Define the appropriateness of the available data to answer the given question.

-Find and deal with outliers, anomalies, and missing data within the dataset.
+4. Find and deal with outliers, anomalies, and missing data within the dataset.

-Perform univariate, bivariate and multivariate analysis recording your observations.
+5. Perform univariate, bivariate and multivariate analysis recording your observations.

-Performing regression analysis:
+6. Performing regression analysis:

-  Multiple Linear Regression
+  a) Multiple Linear Regression

-  Quantile Regression
+  b) Quantile Regression

-  Ridge Regression
+  c) Ridge Regression

-  Lasso Regression
+  d) Lasso Regression

-  Elastic Net Regression
+  e) Elastic Net Regression

-Incorporate categorical independent variables into your models.
+7. Incorporate categorical independent variables into your models.

-Check for multicollinearity
+8. Check for multicollinearity

-Provide a recommendation based on your analysis.
+9. Provide a recommendation based on your analysis.

-Create residual plots for your models, and assess heteroskedasticity using Barlett's test.
+10. Create residual plots for your models, and assess heteroskedasticity using Barlett's test.

-Challenge your solution by providing insights on how you can make improvements in model improvement.
+11. Challenge your solution by providing insights on how you can make improvements in model improvement.

-Defining the Metric for Success
+12. Defining the Metric for Success

-Creating and determining the model that will give the most accurate prediction for the prices of the houses
+13. Creating and determining the model that will give the most accurate prediction for the prices of the houses